AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 This document helps you understand the steps needed to implement your first project.
 After reading it you should:

-* Understand important planning considerations for designing your content
+* Understand important planning considerations for designing your content.
-* Understand the steps to implement headless depending on your integration level requirements.
+* Understand the steps to implement headless in AEM.
-* Set up the necessary tools and AEM configurations.
+* Know what necessary tools and AEM configurations are required.
 * Know best practices to make your headless journey smooth, keep content generation efficient, and ensure content is delivered quickly.

 ## Requirements {#requirements}

 Before you continue with this document, ensure that you have reviewed the previous document in the AEM Headless Developer Journey, [Getting Started with AEM Headless as a Cloud Service](getting-started.md) making sure you:

-* Fulfill the listed requirements
+* Fulfill the listed requirements.
-* Consider your integration level
-* Have considered your own project definition including scope, roles, and performance
+* Have considered your own project definition including scope, roles, and performance.

 ## Planning for Success {#planning-for-success}

 To start your first AEM headless project you need to ensure you have a content model that will support the personalization and updates you want to make across all your channels.

-You also want to make sure you have a proper development environment set up if you are building a client-side application so you can test your client against API calls to AEM as a Cloud Service.
+Separate from AEM, you also want to make sure you have a proper development environment set up if you are building a client-side application so you can test your client against API calls to AEM as a Cloud Service.

 ### Defining Content Models and APIs {#defining-models}